A few handy interview tips to help you in your next job.

 You can learn a lot about a company, its staff and their attitudes whilst you wait in reception.
 Look about and see and feel the atmosphere of the building.
 Would you like to work there every day?

-What was the attitude of the receptionist?
-Was it positive, courteous and professional or did it create an impression of indifference, casualness and lack of respect?
-If the company employs people with that attitude – do you want to be part of that type of team?
+What was the demeanour of the receptionist?
+Was it amicable, affable, and professional or did it give off an impression of aloofness, apathy, and disrespect?
+If the company employs people with that disposition – would you want to be a part of that organisation?

-How does the interviewer deal with you – treat you with respect, bother to make you feel at ease, explain things to you, give you enough time for the interview?
-Or does the interviewer continue to run his/her business throughout the interview, take little notice of what you are saying and is more interested in telling you what he/she wants.
+How does the interviewer deal with you?
+Do they treat you with respect?
+Bother to make you feel at ease, explain things to you, give you enough time for the interview?
+Or does the interviewer continue to run his/her business throughout the interview?
+Or take little notice of what you are saying and is more interested in telling you what he/she wants?

 Do they bother to ask appropriate questions or is the whole interview controlled by them to such an extent, that you leave feeling that you were not able to get over the key points you wished to make?